services for counsellors, psychologists and psychotherapists

 like me - the creator of this system - then please do contact me to discuss possibilities.
 I offer supervision face-to-face

 in Hebden Bridge or Halifax; or from any part of the world by telephone, or via developmental feedback on audio recordings

 of counselling/therapy sessions.

-I have been in supervision myself for more than fourteen years - (which is the British system: lifelong supervision
+I have been in supervision myself for more than sixteen years - (which is the British system: lifelong supervision

 regardless of status or competence level, or years of experience) - normally spending three years with each supervisor before

 moving on.
 If you want to know what I learned from those years of being supervised, I cannot do better than to quote